itsBuggingMe/Frent/docs/docs/getting-started.md

     Entity --> Health["Health"]
     Entity --> Sprite["Sprite"]
 ```
-Here, the Velocity component might interact with the Position component, and the Controller component might interact with the velocity component when the W key is pressed.
+Here, the `Velocity` component might interact with the `Position` component, and the `PlayerController` component might interact with the `Velocity` component when the W key is pressed.

 Here is an example `Position` component - it just needs to specify enough data for a location.
 ```csharp